micwallace/wallacepos/README.md

     ```
         sudo apt-get update
         sudo apt-get install nodejs && apt-get install npm
-        cd %/your_install_dir%
+        cd %/your_install_dir%/api
-        sudo npm install
+        sudo npm install socket.io
     ```

 ## Installation & Startup

-1. Clone your chosen WallacePOS release to %your_install_dir% if you haven't done so already.
+1. Clone the latest WallacePOS release to %your_install_dir% if you haven't done so already.

-2. Configure the database by copying %your_install_dir%/library/wpos/dbconfig_template.php to %your_install_dir%/library/wpos/dbconfig.php and fill in your own values.

-3. Install the database schema & templates:

-    1. Enable the /library/installer/index.php file by removing the die(); command at the start
-    2. Access library/installer/?install from the web browser to install the database schema

-    OR

-    1. Manually install the database schema at %your_install_dir%/library/installer/schemas/install.sql using your favoured sql management method.
-    2. Copy docs-template folder to docs, make sure it is writable by your apache user (eg. www-data)
+   The installation dir must be your Apache document root directory!

+2. Visit /installer in your browser & follow the installation wizard.

-4. Login to the admin dashboard at /admin using credentials admin:admin, from the menu go to Settings -> Utilities and click the Start button under Feed Server
+3. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and click the Start button under Feed Server.

-5. Change default passwords in Settings -> Staff & Admins!

 ## Deploying using dokku

 To deploy WallacePOS on dokku:

-1. Install [dokku-buildpack-multi](https://github.com/pauldub/dokku-multi-buildpack) on your dokku host
+1. Install [dokku-buildpack-multi](https://github.com/pauldub/dokku-multi-buildpack) on your dokku host.

-2. Fork the WallacePOS to a PRIVATE repo (IMPORTANT),  copy /library/wpos/dbconfig_template.php to dbconfig.php and fill in your own values
+2. Fork the WallacePOS to a PRIVATE repo (IMPORTANT), edit /library/wpos/.dbconfig.json and fill in your own values.

     **OR**

-   Use my [dokku mysql plugin](https://github.com/micwallace/dokku-mysql-server-plugin) to create and link the database automagically
+   Use my [dokku mysql plugin](https://github.com/micwallace/dokku-mysql-server-plugin) to create and link the database automagically.

-3. Deploy in the usual manner.
+3. Commit deploy in the usual manner.

+4. Access /installer/?install from the web browser to install the database schema & templates

-4. Login to the admin dashboard at /admin using credentials admin:admin & change the default passwords in Settings -> Staff & Admins!
+5. Login to the admin dashboard at /admin using credentials admin:admin & change the default passwords in Settings -> Staff & Admins!